 Through this program you will also have access to Personal Capital’s quarterly conference calls with their Investment Committee, as well as the opportunity to invest in private equity, venture capital, and angel investments that are not available to most investors.

-Personal Capital, like many other robo advisors, has incorporated tax optimization into their investment strategy.
+Personal Capital, like many other digital finance platforms, has incorporated tax optimization into their investment strategy.
 Of course, it’s only available to their Wealth Management clients and not on the free version.

 Tax allocation is another important strategy.
 Income-producing investments, like high-yield stocks and real estate investment trusts, are placed in tax-deferred accounts so that their income streams will not be taxable.
 Meanwhile, investments that generate capital gains – such as stocks and ETF’s – are held in taxable accounts where tax-loss harvesting can be used to minimize the impact of income taxes.